hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Or else your time and money's thrown away.
 >
-> 'Tis found these courses oft must be repeated,
+> It is found these courses oft must be repeated,
 >
-> Before the pupils in the dance compleated;
+> Before the pupils in the dance completed;
 >
 > Experience then will whisper in their ear,
 >